plinss/acmebot/README.md

 If omitted, the name of the certificate will be used.
 * 'alt_names' specifies the set of subject alternative names for the certificate.
 This must be specified and the common name of the certificate must be included as one of the alternative names.
-The alternateive names are specified as a list of host names per DNS zone, so that associated DNS updates happen in the correct zone.
+The alternative names are specified as a list of host names per DNS zone, so that associated DNS updates happen in the correct zone.
 The zone name may be used directly by specifying '@'.
 Multiple zones may be specified.